Street Vending Collaborative for Health, Safety, and Economic Mobility

 # Type Name Baseline Target

-Goal Description Increase access to affordable code compliant equipment to help their local businesses thrive for 200 local food street vendors
+Goal Description Increase access to affordable code compliant carts to help their local businesses thrive for 200 local food street vendors

-Objective Description Establish a blueprint for a code-compliant cart for mass production.
+Objective Description Establish a blueprint for a code-compliant cart for 20 carts.

-Activity Description Create an opportunity to onboard an engineer and manufacture that will be engaged to develop 2 phases of prototype cart that is updated to be SB 972 compliant.
+Activity Description Create an opportunity to onboard an engineering firm and a manufacturer that will be engaged to develop a cart that is SB 972 compliant.

 Indicators